Below are details of some resources that are specifically aimed at health professionals working with parents and carers.

 - Shop, cook, eat during pregnancy – NHS Forth Valley leaflet

-- The Young Parent Survival Guide – NHS Health Scotland
+- The Young Parent Survival Guide – Public Health Scotland

 - Child Poverty Action Group (CPAG) Scotland have produced an information sheet for midwives.
 Reducing Child Poverty before and after birth highlights practical steps that midwives can take to maximise the income available to families and increase their financial security.